walterehickmanII/data-sourcing-challenge/README.md

-# weather-mayne
+# Movie Recommendation System Data Preparation
-## Movie Recommendation System Data Preparation
+## Module 6 data-sourcing-challenge
 This repository contains code for preparing data for a recommendation system aimed at helping people find movie reviews and related movies.
 The data is extracted from two different sources: The New York Times API and The Movie Database.
 The extracted text from these APIs can later be used with natural language processing methods.

 ## Challenge Overview